 Overview

-This comprehensive full-time program covers the vast landscape of Information Technology (IT), integrating the latest tools and technologies.
-With a dynamic learning environment of small active classes and flipped curriculum delivery, you’ll be fully engaged in your learning experience.
+This comprehensive full-time program covers the vast landscape of Information Technology (IT), integrating the latest computing tools and technologies.
+With a dynamic learning environment of small, active instructor-led classes and flipped curriculum delivery, you’ll be fully engaged within a community of learners.

-The program offers numerous hands-on projects in collaboration with industry partners, allowing you to apply your skills in practical settings, as well as the possibility of work-integrated learning through Co-ops and practicums.
+CIT offers numerous hands-on projects in collaboration with industry partners, allowing you to apply your skills in practical settings, as well as the possibility of further work-integrated learning through Co-op or internship.
 Upon completion, you’ll be well-prepared for a seamless transition into the IT industry, whether within a technology firm or in other enterprises heavily relying on IT systems.

 About the program